 Mr. Hipple served as the Chairman and Chief Executive Officer of Materion Corporation, a producer of high-performance advanced engineering materials, from 2006 until his retirement in 2017, as well as President and Chief Operating Officer from 2005 to 2006.
 Prior to that, Mr. Hipple worked in the steel industry for twenty-six years in numerous capacities, including project engineering, strategic planning, supply chain management, operations, sales and marketing, and executive management.
 Mr. Hipple has served as a Director of KeyCorp (NYSE: KEY), a bank-based financial services company, since 2012 and is Chair of the Audit Committee and a member of the Nominating and Corporate Governance Committee.
-Since 2017, he has also served as a Director of Barnes Group, Inc. (NYSE: B), a global industrial manufacturing company, and is a member of the Compensation and Management Development and Corporate Governance Committees.
+Since 2017, he has also served as a Director of Barnes Group, Inc. (NYSE: B), a global industrial manufacturing company, and was elected as Chairman of the Board in 2024.
+He is also a member of the Compensation and Management Development and Corporate Governance Committees.
 Mr. Hipple is also a current member of the National Association of Corporate Directors.
 From 2007 to 2018, Mr. Hipple served on the Board of Ferro Corporation, a supplier of technology-based functional coatings and color solutions.
 Mr. Hipple is Chair Emeritus and a Trustee of the Cleveland Institute of Music and has served as a Director of the Greater Cleveland Partnership, as well as the Manufacturers Alliance for Productivity and Innovation.